-Aston, K.
+Aston, K. (Goldsmiths, University of London)

 My doctoral research looks at nonreligious ways of 'being in the world' (Asad, 2003); addressing the UK phenomena rationalism and humanism (Lee 2012) in their dynamic relationship with religion.
 Drawing on this, my empirical contribution explores questions of nonreligious rights.
 It was commonly asserted that morality and religion are